docker/docs/configure/config-auth.md

 ![Auth settings page</admin/settings#auth>](../images/admin-settings-auth.png)

-> **Note**: If you have issues logging into the Docker Trusted Registry admin web interface after changing the authentication settings, you may need to use the [emergency access to the Docker Trusted Registry admin web interface](../adminguide.md#emergency-access-to-the-trusted-registry).
+> **Note**: If you have issues logging into the Docker Trusted Registry admin web interface after changing the authentication settings, you may need to [troubleshoot DTR](../monitor-troubleshoot/troubleshoot.md).

 ## No authentication (None)